axiom-org/axiom/ts/src/iso/README.md

 ## Forward

-Used to forward Signal messages to the intended recipient.
+Used to forward Signal or Publish messages.

 `message` is the encoded signed message we are forwarding

+`channel` is the channel of the forwarded message, if any

 ## Join